2021 Major League Baseball postseason: (2) Houston Astros vs. (3) Chicago White Sox

 This was the second postseason meeting between the Astros and White Sox.
 When the team was still in the National League, the Astros met the White Sox in the 2005 World Series, which the White Sox won in a sweep to end the Curse of the Black Sox.
 The Astros defeated the White Sox in four games to advance to the ALCS for the fifth year in a row.

+Lance McCullers Jr. pitched seven solid innings in Game 1 as the Astros blew out the White Sox in Game 1.
+The Astros’ offense came alive in Game 2 as they would proceed in another blowout win to go up 2–0 in the series headed to Chicago.
+In Game 3, Leury García and Yasmani Grandal both hit home runs and a combined seven RBIs as the White Sox blew out the Astros to get on the board in the series.
+However, the Astros responded with a blowout win of their own in Game 4 to close out the series and advance.

-As of 2022, this is the last time the White Sox made the postseason.
+To date, this is the last time the White Sox made the postseason.
+In the seasons afterward, the White Sox imploded and would set a new mark of baseball futility, as their 2024 team lost an MLB-record 121 games.

 National League Division Series

 (1) San Francisco Giants vs. (4) Los Angeles Dodgers

-This was the first postseason meeting in the history of the Dodgers-Giants rivalry, and the first LDS series between two teams that had won 100 games or more in the regular season.
-The Dodgers upset the MLB-best Giants in five games to advance to the NLCS for the fifth time in the past six years.
+This was the first postseason meeting in the history of the Dodgers–Giants rivalry, and the first NLDS series between two teams that had won 100 games or more in the regular season.
+The Dodgers upset the MLB-best Giants in five games to advance to the NLCS for the eighth time in the past thirteen years.

+Logan Webb allowed only five hits in 7 2/3 scoreless innings as the Giants took Game 1 in a shutout.
+In Game 2, the Dodgers blew out the Giants to even the series headed to Los Angeles.
+Alex Wood and three San Francisco relievers shut out the Dodgers again in Game 3 to retake the series lead.
+Mookie Betts and Will Smith both homered for the Dodgers in Game 4 as they blew out the Giants again to send the series back to San Francisco for a decisive fifth game.
+Game 5 was a pitchers’ duel between both teams’ bullpens, which was won by the Dodgers as they narrowly held off the Giants in the bottom of the ninth inning.

-As of 2022, this is the last time the Giants have appeared in the postseason.
+To date, this is the last time the Giants have appeared in the postseason.